syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Export-To-PDF.md

                           TextAlignment="Start">
 </sfgrid:GridUnboundColumn>
 {% endhighlight %}
+{% endtabs %}

-The below screenshot shows that the unbound column is exported to PDF document along with text columns.
+The following screenshot shows that the unbound column is exported to PDF document along with text columns.

 ![](SfDataGrid_images/Exporting_img7.png)

-The below screenshot shows that the unbound column is exported to excel sheet along with text columns.
+The following screenshot shows that the unbound column is exported to excel sheet along with text columns.

 ![](SfDataGrid_images/Exporting_img8.png)

-## Embedding fonts in PDF file
+## Embedding Fonts in PDF File

 By default, some fonts (such as Unicode font) are not supported in PDF.
 In this case, it is possible to embed the font in PDF document with the help of PdfTrueTypeFont.

-Refer the below code snippet to achieve the same.
+{% tabs %}
 {% highlight c# %}
 Stream fontStream = typeof(App).GetTypeInfo().Assembly.GetManifestResourceStream("SfDataGridSample.Pacifico.ttf");
 private void PdfExport_CellExporting(object sender, DataGridCellPdfExportingEventArgs e)